 At the heart of our liturgy of course is our sacramental celebration of the Lord's passion, death and resurrection.
-Tonight, once again we will be invited into the mystery of the Last Supper, where the Lord gave his disciples the bread and wine which were his body and blood, broken and poured out for them and for us, and we will be challenged once again by his words, "Do this in remembrance of me".
-As I have said often we are called to celebrate the Eucharist so that we can become, in our communion with the Lord, the presence of the Eucharist in the lives of others.
-In memory of Jesus and in union with him we too are called to hand over our lives for the life of the world.
+This morning once again we will be invited into the mystery of the Last Supper, where the Lord gave his disciples the bread and wine which were his body and blood, broken and poured out for them and for us, and we will be challenged once again by his words, "Do this in remembrance of me".
+As I often remind myself, we are called to celebrate the Eucharist so that we can become, the Eucharist: in and through our communion with the Lord in the Eucharist, we are enabled to be the presence of the Lord in the lives of others.
+In memory of Jesus and in union with him we too are called to hand over our lives for the life of the world, just as he did

-Surrounding our celebration of the Lord's passion, death and resurrection tonight, almost as a commentary on it, are two other elements which are unique to tonight's celebration.
+Surrounding our celebration of the Lord's passion, death and resurrection this morning, and almost as a commentary on it, are two other elements which are unique to today's celebration.
 One is the blessing and consecration of the Holy Oils and the other is the renewal of their ordination promises by our priests.
-The oils of course are used exclusively in the celebration of the Sacraments of baptism, confirmation, anointing of the sick and priestly and episcopal ordination.
+The oils, of course, are used exclusively in the celebration of the Sacraments of Baptism, Confirmation, Anointing of the Sick and Priestly and Episcopal Ordination.
 Each of these sacraments points in its own way to the mystery of the Eucharist, the great sacrament of communion.
-In baptism we are plunged into the great mystery of Christ.
-The pouring of the water symbolises our union with Christ as he submits himself to death, is plunged into the darkness, and then rises to new life.

-The oil of catechumens, which we bless tonight, is used in baptism to remind us of the power and strength which comes to us from the grace of God, and the Chrism, which we consecrate tonight, symbolises our profound union with Christ whose death and rising to new life we now share.

-The oil of the sick which we also bless tonight becomes a sign of the strength we receive in times of physical illness and as we prepare for the final moment of our journey into full communion with the Lord through death and our rising to new life.
-Before we come to this final journey of course we have our lives to lead.

-The oil of Chrism, used at our baptism, is used again at our confirmation to symbolise the gift of the Holy Spirit who comes to us in a new and powerful way to strengthen us for the challenge of living our Christian lives to the full.
-And both at our baptism and our confirmation the sacred Chrism also anoints us for our share in the priesthood of Christ.
-As he offered himself on the cross in a sacrificial act of total self-giving to his Father for our sake so we, who are one with him, are also called to make our lives a sacrificial gift for others.
+In Baptism we are plunged into the great mystery of Christ.
+The pouring of the water symbolises our union with Christ as He submits Himself to death, is plunged into the darkness, and then rises to new life.
+The oil of catechumens, which we bless today, is used in Baptism to remind us of the power and strength which comes to us from the grace of God, and the Chrism, which we consecrate today, symbolises our profound union with Christ whose death and rising to new life we now share.
+The oil of the sick which we also bless this morning becomes a sign of the strength we receive in times of physical illness and as we prepare for the final moment of our journey into full communion with the Lord through death and our rising to new life.
+And, of course, before we come to this final journey we have our lives to lead.
+The oil of Chrism, used at our Baptism, is used again at our Confirmation to symbolise the gift of the Holy Spirit who comes to us in a new and powerful way to strengthen us for the challenge of living our Christian lives to the full.
+And both at our Baptism and our Confirmation the sacred Chrism also anoints us for our share in the priesthood of Christ, just as it is also used in the ordination of priests and bishops.
+As Jesus offered Himself on the cross in a sacrificial act of total self-giving to His Father for our sake so we, who are one with Him, are also called to make our lives a sacrificial gift for others.
 This is our sharing in the priesthood of Christ.
 This is what makes us all, together, a holy nation and a royal priesthood.